Said-Alisic/CreativeBookingPlatform/README.md

 ### Using the application

 1. Type `localhost:3000` in a browser of your choosing to access the application running of the frontend application did not auto-open it
-2. This is an ongoing personal-skills development project and is not yet finished; new features will be added regularly
+2. This is an ongoing personal-skills-development project and is not yet finished; new features will be added regularly